Lightening the Load: A Cluster-Based Framework for A Lower-Overhead, Provable Website Fingerprinting Defense: Experimental Evaluation

 Tamaraw is parameterized by three key hyperparameters: the upstream and downstream padding intervals $(\rho_{\text{out}}, \rho_{\text{in}})$, and the length bucket parameter $L$: all traces are padded to multiples of $L$.
 A higher $L$ increases the likelihood that multiple defended traces will collapse to the same length, reducing fingerprintability.
 We consider three values for $L$: $\{100, 500, 1000\}$.

 For each $L$, we explore a grid of candidate values for $\rho_{\text{in}}$ and $\rho_{\text{out}}$.
 Given that incoming traffic typically arrives more frequently than outgoing traffic during webpage loading~\cite{cai2014systematic, holland2020regulator}, we sweep $\rho_{\text{in}}$ in the range $[0.001, 0.006]$ and $\rho_{\text{out}}$ in the range $[0.005, 0.21]$.
 We retain only the Pareto-optimal configurations (those for which no other configuration achieves strictly lower bandwidth and time overhead simultaneously \cite{cai2014systematic}).
-This selection yields 33 unique $(\rho_{\text{in}}, \rho_{\text{out}})$ pairs that span the optimal trade-off frontier between efficiency and security.
+This selection yields 33 unique $(\rho_{\text{in}}, \rho_{\text{out}})$ pairs for the Sirinam et al. dataset and 40 for the AWF dataset, that span the optimal trade-off frontier between efficiency and security.
 A detailed report of these configurations is provided in Appendix~\ref{appendix:pareto}.